Section 107.03 | Governor shall submit budget and estimate of income.

 (6) A description of each tax expenditure; a detailed estimate of the amount of revenues not available to the general revenue fund under existing laws during each fiscal year of the biennium covered by the budget due to the operation of each tax expenditure; and, in comparative form, the amount of revenue not available to the general revenue fund during each fiscal year of the immediately preceding biennium due to the operation of each tax expenditure.
 The report prepared by the department of taxation pursuant to section 5703.48 of the Revised Code shall be submitted to the general assembly as an appendix to the governor's budget.
 As used in this division, "tax expenditure" has the same meaning as in section 5703.48 of the Revised Code.

-(7) The most recent report prepared by the tax expenditure review committee under division (F) of section 5703.95 of the Revised Code, which shall be submitted to the general assembly as an appendix to the governor's budget.
+(7) The most recent TANF spending plan prepared by the department of job and family services under section 5101.806 of the Revised Code, which shall be submitted to the general assembly as an appendix to the governor's budget.